 Not every RV enthusiast wants or can fit a large motorhome into their lives and their budgets.
 In response to that, many teardrop trailer manufacturers are designing these vehicles to be more accommodating than ever before.

 With advanced and spacious floorplans, you almost won’t believe you’re in a teardrop trailer when you check out these 12 models.
 From well-known brands like Winnebago to smaller manufacturers like Little Guy Trailers, each of these trailers has one thing in common: their super impressive floorplans.
 Be prepared to never think of teardrop trailers the same way again!

 Purchasing a teardrop trailer, like any RV or camper, is an investment that requires a lot of time and research.
 One way we recommend doing your due diligence is trying one before you make a purchase.
-Outdoorsy is a great way to try a teardrop trailer on your next trip.
-You can see Outdoorsy’s local rental inventory by clicking here.
+RVshare is a great way to try a teardrop trailer on your next trip.
+You can see RVShare’s local rental inventory by clicking here.

 1. Winnebago’s Winnie Drop

 I bet you never thought you could squeeze a queen-sized bed into a teardrop trailer.
 You can if you get the Winnie Drop trailer from Winnebago.
 The WD1710 floorplan has space for a 60×74 queen-sized bed with included storage beneath it.
 You can also bring a micro refrigerator into the small kitchen space.
 That same kitchen includes a sink and a stovetop cooker with overhead storage.
 With a 42×74 dinette, you can eat comfortably with friends or family.
 There’s also room for a toilet and a sink in the bathroom.
 Look around and you’ll find sliding seating and a TV mount in the mini living room.